FAQs

 3. If your lure is stored with a bend in the control sleeve, it will retain some memory.
 Provided there is no mechanical force compressing the control sleeve causing it to curl, the force of the water when trolled should be sufficient to straighten the sleeve and not effect lure action.

-We recommend you store your lures with your hooksets laying straight and in the keeper clip provided at purchas
+We recommend you store your lures with your hooksets laying as straight as possible.

 Do the control sleeves fit any hook?